IlhamriSKY/Grand-Summoners-Python-3-Bot/README.md

 # Grand Summoners Python3 Bot
-Bot for automate play and gacha grand summoner (Use at your own Risk)
+Bot for automate play and gacha grand summoner (Use with your own Risk)

 # Recruitment
 - Install requests